Good Charlotte: Cardiology and Greatest Hits (2009–2011)

 Describing the sound to MTV news, Joel Madden said it would sound a lot like Blink-182.
 Joel Madden went on to say in the same MTV interview that "There's nothing dance-y on the record, though, at all, which is different from our last one," further implying a movement away from the sound of Good Morning Revival.
-On December 3, 2008, Kerrang! magazine announced that Good Charlotte would be releasing its fifth studio album, Cardiology in 2009.
+On December 3, 2008, Kerrang! magazine announced that Good Charlotte would be releasing its fifth album, Cardiology in 2009.
 The title of which, according to Joel, comes from the lyrical content of the album, which he explained is "all connected to the heart".
 Madden also added that the band had already written 20 songs for the new album, and are said to be heading back to their pop-punk roots.
-On January 24, 2010 Good Charlotte announced that the band had finished the album, but were going to completely scrap it and record with a different producer, Don Gilmore, who also produced the band's first and fourth records, Good Charlotte and Good Morning Revival.
+On January 24, 2010, Good Charlotte announced that the band had finished the album, but were going to completely scrap it and record with a different producer, Don Gilmore, who also produced the band's first and fourth records, Good Charlotte and Good Morning Revival.

 The band released its first single "Like It's Her Birthday" featuring Tonight Alive from the new album on August 24, 2010.
 The band posted the song online August 5, 2010, and wrote on its website that if the video of the song received more than 100,000 views, the band would post another song from the album.
-The video reached 100,000 views on August 15, 2010 and the band released "Counting the Days" as a video on its YouTube channel and announced that it will be the second single from the album.
+The video reached 100,000 views on August 15, 2010, and the band released "Counting the Days" as a video on its YouTube channel and announced that it will be the second single from the album.
 The music video for "Like It's Her Birthday" has cameos from The Maine's lead singer John O'Callaghan and guitarist Kennedy Brock and Boys Like Girls' lead singer Martin Johnson, and guitarist Paul DiGiovanni.